 What did I get Invalid ID?

 If students get an error message with ‘invalid id’, it means the link hasn’t been entered correctly.
 It’s easier to click on it click to ensure it’s correct.

 Please contact us at email@example.com if there any issues with students accessing the test online.

 Why do I need to write down my answers?

 We have always asked teachers to keep a photocopy of answer booklets prior to posting them to us.
 With the new online round, we still want to make sure everyone gets a result!
 Please do ensure students write down their answers as they go or save a copy locally on the computer/print.
-It is really important to keep a copy of the answers as there is nothing else we can mark if someone’s computer crashes etc.
+It is really important to keep a copy of the answers as there is nothing else we can mark if someone’s computer crashes or an error occurs on the submission system etc.